BreloomBoom/chip-8_interpreter/README.md

 ```
 python3 main.py
 ```
-and type in the name of your rom.
+and type in the name of your ROM.

 ## Example